stat290/evolvis/README.md

 ### Text differencing:

-The `evolution` function is the main entry point.
+The `evolution` function is the main entry point, and returns an object of type `evolution`.
 It uses formula syntax to express the evolution of differences in the response variable `y` as a function of the version `v(...)` by content class, for example `texts ~ v(revisionNum) + author`. `diff.fun` is required and specifies the differencing function.

 ### Interactive visualization: